reyabreu/reyabreu.github.io/ksp/scrapbook.md

 * **Aerobraking**: Usage of a celestial body's atmosphere to reduce vessel entry speed, either through the use of parachutes or surfaces, by creating drag resistance.

-* **Rendezvous**: The design of a close encounter solution between two spearate celestial objects travelling at different orbits.
+* **Rendezvous**: The design of a close encounter solution between two separate celestial objects traveling at different orbits.

-* **Docking**: The set of manoeuvres required after a rendezvous to enable the attachment of separate vessels through specialized _Docking ports_ as to become a single craft.
+* **Docking**: The set of maneuvers required after a rendezvous to enable the attachment of separate vessels through specialized _Docking ports_ as to become a single craft.

+### General

 #### Vessel Design
 Vessels can be classified according to function.
 Ship, Probe, Station, Booster, etc. Before designing a craft for a mission, refer to the [Delta-V map][delta-v-map] as to calculate how much Delta-V is required.